 Break Break Resource

-This brain break resource includes 80 brain break activity cards plus two sets of games you can play when kids need a break!
+Kids love brain breaks!
+This brain break resource includes 80 brain break activity cards plus two sets of games you can play when kids need a break.

-The brain break cards offer many fun, simple ideas ready for you on printable cards!
-Just print a set, attach to a ring, or hang ready for when your class needs a break.
+The brain break cards offer fun, simple ideas ready for you on printable cards!
+Just print a set, attach them to a ring, or hang ready for when your class needs a break.

 See the brain break cards in store here!

 Find all your classroom management essentials with the Class Management bundle.
-It includes 8 engaging resources that kids will love!
+It includes eight engaging resources that kids will love!

 Make Time for an Active Morning Meeting